 Why Are Workers’ Compensation Benefits Denied?

 Insurance companies are profit-driven and will be looking for opportunities to deny your workers’ compensation insurance claim wherever possible.
-However, that does not mean that every workers’ compensation insurance denial is done so in bad faith.
-There are some instances in which the insurance company has the right to deny a claimant’s claim.
+However, that does not mean that every workers’ compensation insurance denial is made so in bad faith.
+There are some instances where the insurance company can deny a claimant’s claim.

-Your attorney will need to carefully examine your denial and initial application to determine whether the insurance company’s reasoning for denying your claim is valid.
-With that being said, some of the more common reasons insurance companies give for workers’ compensation claim denials include:
+Your attorney must carefully examine your denial and initial application to determine whether the insurance company’s reasoning for denying your claim is valid.
+With that being said, some of the more common reasons insurance companies give for workers’ compensation claim denials include the following:

 - Having a pre-existing condition